Highpoint (film): Production

 The film was based on a script by Richard Guttman, who was a partner in a Hollywood public relations film.
 It was originally to star Richard Harris and Katherine Ross.
 Ross was replaced by Beverly D'Angelo.

 Filming started 30 July 1979.
-The movie was financed by Canadian money, raised under tax concessions which led to the Canadian film boom at the time.
+The film was financed by Canadian money, raised under tax concessions which led to the Canadian film boom at the time.

-The movie was reportedly so bad that another $2 million was spent on re-editing.
+The film was reportedly so bad that another $2 million was spent on re-editing.

 Proposed Follow Up

 Harris and Plummer were to appear in another Canadian film, The Burning Book but only $3 million of the $7 million budget could be raised.